m-n-smith/m-n-smith.github.io/_posts/2018-8-10-Turning your R code into a package on GitHub.md

 library(roxygen2)
 {% end highlight %}

 Next, set the folder where you want to create your package.
-I usually just set the working directory.
+I usually just set the working directory...

 `setwd("./NameOfTheFolderToPutYourPackageIn")`